parcelLab/parcelLab-js-plugin/Readme.md

   borderRadius: '4px', // sets the border radius for the boxes and buttons (default: 4px)
   buttonColor: '#333', // sets text color for buttons (default: #333)
-  buttonBackground: '#e6e6e6', // sets background color for buttons (default: #e6e6e6) };
+  buttonBackground: '#e6e6e6', // sets background color for buttons (default: #e6e6e6)
+  iconColor: '#000' // sets color for the status icons (default: #000) };
 ```
 #### ⚠️  If you need more customizing, use a custom stylesheet.